How Do I Look Up Judgments Against Yourself Free?

 This is usually at least 5 years and in some cases can be as many as 12 years.
 Even in states that have a lower amount of time for the creditor to collect, the debt collection agency is often able to refile the judgment, making the time essentially indefinite.

 Judgments will never be intentionally filed without the knowledge of the individual.
-Just like with most criminal charges, individuals who have a judgment filed against them will be notified to appear in court to defend themselves and notified of the judgment.
+Just like with most criminal charges, individuals who have a judgment filed against them will be notified to appear in court to defend themselves and be notified of the judgment.

 Both of these notifications are usually made by mail.